nickskewl/AwsSqsDemo/README.md

+To learn about Streaming systems and Redis PubSub implementation, check repo: https://github.com/nickskewl/RedisPubSubDemo

-Queue Demo (AWS SQS):
+**Queue Demo (AWS SQS):**
-To implement the queue using AWS SQS, we need to do below 5 steps:
+To implement the queue using AWS SQS and perform operations on it, we need to do below 5 steps:
 1. Create a free tier account on AWS - 'https://console.aws.amazon.com'.
 2. Install AWS cli and configure credentials
    - Install AWS cli: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html